 - If multiple DHCP responses are received, then the DNS server address will be taken from the DHCP response received on the control network first, then from other control-enabled media networks in order of decreasing backplane slot number.

 - If a user specified static Default Gateway address is provided, then it will be used.

 - If no static Default Gateway address is specified and auto IP addressing is enabled, then the Default Gateway address will be taken from the DHCP response.

 - If multiple DHCP responses are received, then the Default Gateway address will be taken from the DHCP response received on the control network first, then from other control-enabled media networks in order of decreasing backplane slot number.

 Expanders & Remotes

 A Server, ServerIO or TesiraFORTÉ will discover expanders and control devices using Biamp’s proprietary discovery protocol.
-Because this protocol is not routable, expanders and control devices cannot be discovered on distant subnets.
+Because this protocol is not routable, expanders and remote control devices cannot be discovered on distant subnets.

 - An expander (audio or logic) must be on the same subnet as the server configured as its proxy host (audio expanders must be on the AVB network only)